 Seditious Conspiracy: Historical Examples

 The first of such nationalists was Pedro Albizu Campos, who (along with nine accomplices) was convicted of sedition in 1937 and jailed for 10 years for attempting to overthrow the government.
-He and others had been active members of the Nationalist Party, which (according to the U.S. prosecutors) was aimed at independence through force.
-Other, similar cases involving Puerto Rican nationalists followed.
+He and others had been active members of the Nationalist Party.
+According to the U.S. prosecutors in the case, the Nationalist Party aimed at independence for Puerto Rico through force.
+Other similar cases involving Puerto Rican nationalists followed.

-Charged with a Federal Crime?
+Charged With a Federal Crime?
 Get in Touch With a Defense Attorney Today